hoodiehq/hoodie-store-client/README.md

     <th align="left">options.data</th>
     <td>Object, Array, String or Number</td>
     <td>
-      For <code>PUT</code> and <code>POST</code> requests, a an optional payload can be send.
+      For <code>PUT</code> and <code>POST</code> requests, an optional payload can be sent.
 It will be stringified before sending the request.
     </td>
     <td>No</td>
   </tr>